galacticcouncil/hydration-docs/docs/democracy_referenda.md

 vote_weight = tokens * conviction_multiplier
 ```

 Vote lock periods have the same duration as the enactment delay.
-If tokens are locked for 1 voting period, this means that they will remain locked for **XXX days** after the voting has ended.
+If tokens are locked for 1 voting period, this means that they will remain locked for **3 days** after the voting has ended.
 Voters can influence the weight of their votes by decreasing or increasing the amount of periods for which the tokens are locked.
 It is possible to bring out a vote with 0 lock periods, however its weight would be only a fraction (conviction multiplier of 0.1x).
 On the other hand, the conviction multiplier increases by 1 for every doubling of the lock periods.
 As shown in the table below, locking the votes for the maximum of 32 periods would raise the conviction multiplier to 6x.

 | Lock Periods      | Conviction Multiplier |
 |:-----------------:|:---------------------:|